 Kansas City, Missouri

-This conference, delivered in person and virtually (hybrid) provides educational tracks for healthcare professionals eligible for CE accreditation as well as educational sessions for the public.
+Delivered in person and virtually (hybrid) providing educational tracks for healthcare professionals eligible for CE accreditation as well as general public education.

 Medicine- AMA PRA Category 1 • Nursing- ANCC Contact Hours • Pharmacy- ACPE • Physician Assistant - AAPA • Psychology- APA • Social work- ASWB • MOC II- ABA • MOC II- ABIM • MOC II- ABP